-This Chicken Cordon Bleu Recipe uses a skillet to cook the chicken, not the oven.
-The chicken stays tender and juicy, never dry.
+This Chicken Cordon Bleu recipe uses a skillet to cook the chicken, not the oven.
+The chicken stays tender and juicy, never dry, and always full of flavor!

 If you own an Instant Pot, you will want to check out our recipe for Instant Pot Chicken Cordon Bleu.
-It’s a quick and easy way to enjoy Chicken Cordon Bleu and it tastes great!
+It’s a quick and easy way to prepare and it tastes delicious!

 - 4 chicken breast halves

-- 4 rectangular chunks of Swiss cheese I like to buy it in the block and make chunks about 3-4" long and about the same thickness as string cheese
+- 4 slices Swiss cheese I like to buy it in the block and make chunks about 3-4" long and about the same thickness as string cheese

 - 4 slices black forest ham